m-siegel/bananaBombsquad/README.md

    Sprites and displays an error screen if need be.
    3. GamePanel's run() method runs the game loop, the main game logic.
 It determines the frame rate for the game, and regularly calls sprites' update and draw methods.
-In the game loop, the GamePanel moninotors the game's status, including whether the game is over, and displays its current state.
-The GamePanel facilitates interactions between prites (such as checking for collisions or instantiating Projectiles based on the position of the Cannon).
+In the game loop, the GamePanel monitors the game's status, including whether the game is over, and displays its current state.
+The GamePanel facilitates interactions between Sprites (such as checking for collisions or instantiating Projectiles based on the position of the Cannon).
 The game loop also references a KeyHandler that indicates when to restart the game based on keyboard input.
    4. Each Sprite controls what happens when GamePanel calls the Sprite's update and draw methods.